-Default User name: admin Default Password: admin
+Default User name: admin

+Default Password: admin

-After entering the username and password, the main screen appears as Figure 4-1-3.
+After entering the username and password, the main screen appears as shown in Figure 4-1-3.

-Figure 4-1-3: Default Main Page
+Figure 4-1-3: Web Main Page

-Now, you can use the Web management interface to continue the switch management or manage the Wall-mount Managed Switch by Web interface.
-The Switch Menu on the left of the web page lets you access all the commands and statistics the Wall-mount Managed Switch provides.
+Now, you can use the Web management interface to continue the switch management or manage the Managed Switch by Web interface.
+The Switch Menu on the left of the web page lets you access all the commands and statistics the Managed Switch provides.

-- It is recommended to use Internet Explore 7.0 or above to access Wall-mount Managed Switch. - 2.
+- 1. It is recommended to use Internet Explore 7.0 or above to access Managed Switch. - 2.
 The changed IP address takes effect immediately after clicking on the Save button.
-From now on, you need to use the new IP address to access the Internet.

-- 3. For security reason, please change and memorize the new password after this first setup. - 4.
-Only accept command in lowercase letter.
+You need to use the new IP address to access the Web interface. - 3.
+For security reason, please change and memorize the new password after this first setup. - 4.
+Only accept command in lowercase letter under Web interface.